harrywang/closesea/docs/README.md

 ```

-Then run the following with the DEPLOYED_CONTRACT_ADDRESS and "Constructor argument 1":
+Then run the following with the DEPLOYED_CONTRACT_ADDRESS

 ```
-npx hardhat verify --network polygon 0xa8578e0e64bbf0c27bf8a0dd3211889d34c31faf "weiwei"
+npx hardhat verify --network rinkeby 0xf8b580081eC9b00d6A43e29747BE3D19898a1961

 ...
 Nothing to compile